arafatm/interview.system.design/book.system.design.interview.alex.xu.md

   transfers in and out of the  #CDN.
 Caching infrequently used assets provides no significant benefits so you should consider moving them out of the  #CDN.
-- Setting an appropriate __cache expiry__: For time-sensitive content, setting a  #cache expiry time is important.
-The  #cache expiry time should neither be too long nor too short.
+- Setting an appropriate __cache expiry__: For time-sensitive content, setting a  #cache/expiry time is important.
+The  #cache/expiry time should neither be too long nor too short.
 If it is too long, the content might no longer be fresh.
   If it is too short, it can cause repeat reloading of content from origin servers to the  #CDN.